 Throughout the reality fair, they learn about how their credit score impacts the cost of living and what their choices cost each month.
 They may choose to rent, buy, or remain living with their parents.

 They might choose skiing for recreation, riding a bike instead of buying a car, and saving five percent rather than 10 percent for retirement.

 "Just understanding that there are big decisions that they're going to have to make when they get out into the real world," Bauer said.

 Esmi Galvin says the reality fair has been an eye-opener.

 "I did not know it was that expensive," said Galvin, a senior at Skyview High.
 "So that was a little bit shocking."

 Galvin learned she could save up to $450 a month if she cooks at home rather than eating out, money that could help her pay down her student loan.

-According to the a recent NBC News/GenForward survey, student loan debt is the second most prevalent type of debt among millennials.
-Number one is credit card.
+According to an NBC News/GenForward survey, student loan debt is the second most prevalent type of debt among millennials.
+Number one is a credit card.
 Car loans and medical expenses are also factors.

-The same survey found three in 10 millennials have less than $1,000 in their personal savings, while one quarter have no savings at all.
+The same survey found three in 10 millennials have less than $1,000 in their personal savings, while one quarter has no savings at all.